Boxiaogirl/lung_predict/README.md

 ## 2. File Sharing

-The following dataset can be accessed through the shared link:
+The following resources can be accessed through the shared link:

-- **CXR-RANet Dataset**
+- **CXR-RANet Dataset, Pre-trained Model Files, and Code Packages**
   Link: [https://pan.baidu.com/s/1yMnd-nODR3i9lb7WzHxtCg](https://pan.baidu.com/s/1yMnd-nODR3i9lb7WzHxtCg)
   Extraction code: **XHCP**

+  **Note:** This link contains not only the dataset, but also the necessary pre-trained model files and required code packages for running the project.
+Ensure that you download all components to properly set up the environment.

 ---